scottyeager/info_foundation/src/tde/tdeoverview.md

 You can [buy TFT's](how_to_buy_and_sell.md) during the Token Distribution Event where all received funds will be distributed according to the pie chart above.

-> Note: On public exchanges the ThreeFold Foundation offers TFT's at 0.15USD, any other TFT owner can also sell at their own conditions.
+> **NOTE:** On public exchanges the ThreeFold Foundation offers TFT's at 0.15USD, any other TFT owner can also sell at their own conditions.

 There will be a maximum of 70m TFT available during the TDE proportionaly distributed between do-good projects (as per pie chart above).

-> Important: TFT's are NOT an investment instrument.
+> **IMPORTANT:** TFT's are NOT an investment instrument.
 This is NOT an ICO or IEO.
 All tokens are a result of previous farming (mining) activities done by the ThreeFold Farmers and sold on public exchanges (as for now public exchanges are still the only way to allow people to buy TFT's).

 ### Project Overview